 Adapted from the UAlberta CTL's Research on Teaching and Learning.

-The principles of best practice in SoTL (Felton 2013) are that an inquiry is:
+The principles of good practice in SoTL (Felten 2013) are that an inquiry is:

 We say that SoTL brings a scholarly approach because it begins with intellectual curiosity, is conducted deliberately and systematically, is grounded in an analysis of relevant evidence, and results in findings shared with peers to be reviewed and to expand a knowledge base.